 The Standards for Mathematical Practice complement the content standards so that students increasingly engage with the subject matter as they grow in mathematical maturity and expertise throughout the elementary, middle, and high school years.

 Traditional Course: Model Algebra 2 Overview [A2]

 Number and Quantity

-A. Extend the properties of exponents to rational exponents.
+- A. Extend the properties of exponents to rational exponents. - B. Use properties of rational and irrational numbers.